lapkin25/XAI-Model/README.md

 The border area method can be considered as interpretable.
 When a selected feature is considered, its border area contains the points for which this feature is crucial.

+## Updates

+Cut-off thresholds are found with:

+- min_entropy: Minimization of Kullback-Leibler divergence
+- max_auc_2: Maximization of AUC for feature pairs